 In our 2 decades of Dog Guard ownership, we have spent numerous hours learning how dogs most successfully learn the boundary area.
-We have a very specific approach to training with the goal of ensuring that your pet will fully know their boundaries at the end of the training period while receiving minimal corrections.
-Our gentle training approach means your dog learns the boundary in a way that is not stressful to your or your pet.
+We have a very specific approach to training with the goal of ensuring that your pet will fully know their invisible fence type boundaries at the end of the training period while receiving minimal corrections.
+Our gentle training approach means your dog learns the hidden fence boundary in a way that is not stressful to your or your pet.
 The result is a happy and safely contained pet that can fully utilize your yard in one to two weeks.

 Problem 1: Home Bodies & Porch Sitters

 If you have a dog that doesn’t want to go out of the house or is sticking close to the house, be patient; time is your best friend.
 The more sensitive your dog is, the longer it will take it to explore the yard.
 Eventually, your dog will grow more comfortable and use the whole yard.

 The main problem with this scenario is that your dog’s enthusiasm is very low and its containment is very high.
 Your job is to get its enthusiasm back up.
 Here are some tips that will help you work through this challenge: